 Pedestrian and cycle crossing facilities at St George’s Cross Subway station will also undergo major redesign, improving the accessibility of the station and the surrounding streets.

 project updates & events

-In addition to the health and wellbeing benefits that the project will bring to the community, the creation of Woodside Mini Holland will strengthen local economies and increase road safety.
+In addition to the health and wellbeing benefits that the project will bring to the community, the creation of Connecting Woodside will strengthen local economies and increase road safety.

 "Glasgow City Council has shown real ambition and vision"

 Humza Yousaf, Minister for Transport & the Islands